xtendui/xtendui/src/gatsby/markdown/hidden/test/index.md

 TEST UNMOUNT 1 disableDeactivate when overlay open and change page (browser location prev next) overlay should close automatically and this should NOT be called.

-TEST UNMOUNT 2 Xt.unmountArr should be the same and xtNamespace should be 0.
+TEST UNMOUNT 2 Xt._unmountArr should be the same and xtNamespace should be 0.

 TEST UNMOUNT this should NOT be called multiple times on changing page and resize.